Best Air Fryer of 2020

-The biggest roadblock to the Smart Oven Air is its sticker price, and that's quite a big roadblock.
+The biggest roadblock to the Smart Oven Air is its sticker price, and it's quite a big roadblock.
 Its air frying temperature accuracy can also be a bit off in air frying mode.
-That is surprising as it was one of the most accurate toaster ovens when used in more conventional cooking modes.
+That is surprising because it was one of the most accurate toaster ovens when used in more conventional cooking modes.
 If you're in the market for both a toaster oven and air fryer and don't mind spending extra for something that will make your conventional oven all but obsolete, this is the machine for you.

 Read review: Breville Smart Oven Air

 Best Pressure Cooker Combo

 For anyone interested in an air fryer and a pressure cooker without counter space to spare, the Ninja Foodi is a great solution.
 This device can both pressure cook and air fry, enabling things like a pressure-cooked chicken finished off with an air frying crisping cycle.
 It is quite effective at both cooking techniques.